botesjuan/botesjuan.github.io/_posts/2026-05-23-red-team-kill-chain-story.md

 - **Review RBCD attribute write permissions.** The final lock fell because any authenticated user in the secure vault could write the sensitive attribute on computer objects.
 This is almost never intentional.
 Audit who has write access to that attribute across your domain, and restrict it to domain <span class="grn">Administrator</span>s only.

-- **Strip SeImpersonatePrivilege from service accounts that do not need it.** The database service account escalated to SYSTEM because it held this privilege.
-Database Server needs to run as a low-privilege account or a Group Managed Service Account (gMSA) without this right wherever possible.
-Regularly audit which non-OS accounts hold this privilege.
+- **Strip SeImpersonatePrivilege from service accounts that do not need it.** The database service account escalated to SYSTEM because it held this <span class="cyan">privilege</span>.
+Database Server needs to run as a low-<span class="cyan">privilege</span> account or a Group Managed Service Account (gMSA) without this right wherever possible.
+Regularly audit which non-OS accounts hold this <span class="cyan">privilege</span>.

 - **Monitor WMI event subscription creation.** The operator's persistent DNS beacon on the parent domain controller survived because it was triggered by a WMI event subscription, which looks like routine system automation.
 New WMI subscriptions should be rare and reviewed.
 Windows Event 5861 and Sysmon Event 19, 20, and 21 capture this activity.
 Alert on any new subscription that was not created through your known change management process.